centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ### Hide / show criterias

-It’s also possible to manage the display of criterias (in order to display only the pertinent ones), by clicking on the "Select criterias" on the left hand-side:
+It's also possible to manage the display of criterias (in order to display only the pertinent ones), by clicking on the "Select criterias" on the left hand-side:

 ![image](../assets/alerts/resources-status/resources-status-additional-criterias.gif)